 Q: What do you bring to a song?

 A: Fresh, sensual, vibe playing an unusual instrument.
-Few people in the world (compared to the huge quantity of guitarrists) masters the chromatic harmonica and can read, write, improvise, play and record to deliver session work in short time.
+Few people in the world (compared to the huge quantity of guitar players) masters the chromatic harmonica and can read, write, improvise, play and record to deliver session work in short time.

 Q: Tell us about your studio setup.

-A: 50-square meters Project Studio, very well isolated and acoustically prepared to record, mix and master acoustic, electrical and virtual instruments (voice included).
+A: 50-square meters Project Studio, very well isolated and acoustically prepared to record, mix and master electrical, virtual and acoustic instruments (voice included).
 State-of-the art digital equipment (consoles, digitizers); several dynamic and condenser microphones.

 Q: What other musicians or music production professionals inspire you?

 A: Toots Thielemans, Larry Adler, Mauricio Einhorn, Jaco Zeller, Hugo Díaz, Dave Grusin, John Williams, Lito Vitale, Javier Chalup